salesforce/lwc/packages/@lwc/module-resolver/README.md

 #### NPM package module record

-An NPM package module record tells the resolver than a given NPM package exposes LWC modules than can be resolved.
+An NPM package module record tells the resolver that a given NPM package exposes resolvable LWC modules.
+More details about how to expose LWC modules out of an NPM package can be found in [this section](#exposing-lwc-modules-via-npm-packages).
 An NPM package module record is defined by one key:

 -   `npm` (string, required): The NPM package name exposing the LWC modules.

-In this example, the resolver is told to look into the `@ui/components` npm package to look up for LWC modules.
+In this example, the resolver is told to look into the `@ui/components` npm package to look up LWC modules.

 ```json
 {